The Eureka: Legacy

 After Clark’s death in 1853, the machine passed first to his nephew and then to his cousins Cyrus and James Clark.
-Since 1950, when it was repaired after a period of neglect, it has been housed in the Records Office of Clarks’ factory in Street, Somerset.
+After it was repaired in 1950 after a period of neglect, it was housed in the Records Office of Clarks’ factory in Street, Somerset.
+It was later moved to the company's Shoe Museum, but was put into storage in 1996 when it was no longer working.
+It was renovated in 2015.
+Since the Shoe Museum closed, the Latin Verse Machine has been in the care of the Alfred Gillett Trust.